Quasi-Conformal Convolution : A Learnable Convolution for Deep Learning on Simply Connected Open Surfaces: Adaptive Convolution on Riemannian Manifolds

-The theorem and remark above show that we can generalize any regular parametrized manifold convolution on Riemann surfaces into quasi-conformal convolution, through which a substantial subset of manifold convolution could be represented.
-As different Quasi-conformal parameterizations would yield distinct convolution operators on the Riemann surface, one can find the best convolution operator for a specific task by optimizing the corresponding Quasi-conformal parameterization.
-Within this framework, we can identify the most effective convolution operator on a Riemann surface by optimizing the Quasi-conformal parameterization.
+The theorem above show that we can generalize any regular parametrized manifold convolution on simply connected surfaces into quasi-conformal convolution, through which a substantial subset of manifold convolution could be represented. {In addition, Remark \ref{rm:any_para} indicates that we can relax the conformal property of the initial surface parametrization $\phi$, which is convenient in practice.} As different quasi-conformal parameterizations would yield distinct convolution operators on that surface, one can possibly find the best convolution operator for a specific task by optimizing the corresponding quasi-conformal parameterization. {Also, as described in the definition, the QCC enables the Riemannian metric on the manifold to be defined by a quasi-conformal mapping, which provides a theoretical foundation for developing adjustable convolution on such surfaces.

+Moreover, from a neural network design perspective, these theoretical foundations enable the introduction of a novel learnable convolution mechanism through a trainable quasi-conformal mapping.
+In this framework, the convolution window is no longer fixed but instead deforms adaptively in response to both the underlying geometry and data.
+This geometric adaptivity offers significantly greater flexibility for geometric deep learning.
+Importantly, such geometric flexibility is unique, distinct from merely increasing the parameter count.}

-By representing parametrized manifold convolutions through quasi-conformal mappings, learning the convolution operations in neural networks becomes feasible.
-In the next section, we will develop a deep neural network framework to learn the optimal Quasi-conformal parameterization associated with the best convolution operator for a given task.
+In the next section, we will develop a deep neural network framework to learn the optimal quasi-conformal parameterization associated with the best convolution operator for a given task.
 Quasi-conformal mappings preserve local geometric structures while allowing controlled deformations.
 This characteristic ensures that the convolution operation aligns with the intrinsic geometry of the manifold, enabling more robust and effective feature extraction when implementing quasi-conformal convolution into deep neural networks.